Grounding Language for Transfer in Deep Reinforcement Learning: Related Work

-\paragraph{Grounding language in interactive environments} In recent years, there has been increasing interest in systems that can utilize textual knowledge to learn control policies.
-Such applications include interpreting help documentation~\cite{branavan2010reading}, instruction following~\cite{vogel2010learning,kollar2010toward,artzi2013weakly,matuszek2013learning,Andreas15Instructions} and learning to play computer games~\cite{branavan2011learning,narasimhan2015language}.
+In recent years, there has been increasing interest in systems that can utilize textual knowledge to learn control policies.
+Such applications include interpreting help documentation~\fullcite{branavan2010reading}, instruction following~\fullcite{vogel2010learning,kollar2010toward,artzi2013weakly,matuszek2013learning,Andreas15Instructions} and learning to play computer games~\fullcite{branavan2011nonlinear,branavan2012learning,narasimhan2015language,he2016deep}.
 In all these applications, the models are trained and tested on the same domain.

 Our work represents two departures from prior work on grounding.
 First, rather than optimizing control performance for a single domain, we are interested in the multi-domain transfer scenario, where language descriptions drive generalization.
-Second, prior work uses text in the form of strategy advice to directly learn the policy.
+Second, prior work used text in the form of strategy advice to directly learn the policy.
 Since the policies are typically optimized for a specific task, they may be harder to transfer across domains.
 Instead, we utilize text to bootstrap the induction of the environment dynamics, moving beyond task-specific strategies.

-Another related line of work consists of systems that learn spatial and topographical maps of the environment for robot navigation using natural language descriptions~\cite{walter2013learning,hemachandra2014learning}.
+Another related line of work consists of systems that learn spatial and topographical maps of the environment for robot navigation using natural language descriptions~\fullcite{walter2013learning,hemachandra2014learning}.
 These approaches use text mainly containing appearance and positional information, and integrate it with other semantic sources (such as appearance models) to obtain more accurate maps.
-In contrast, our work uses language describing the dynamics of the environment, such as entity movements and interactions, which is complementary to positional information received through state observations.
-Further, our goal is to help an agent learn policies that generalize over different stochastic domains, while their work considers a single domain.
+In contrast, our work uses language describing the dynamics of the environment, such as entity movements and interactions, which is complementary to static positional information received through state observations.
+Further, our goal is to help an agent learn policies that generalize over different stochastic domains, while their works consider a single domain.